Skip to main content

 string

-Your internal user ID.
+Your system-owned user/contact ID.

 fingerprint